pythonhacker/varuh/README.md

 1. `auto_encrypt` - Set this to true to enable automatic encryption/decryption when switching databases.
 Otherwise you have to do this manually.
 The default is `true`.
 2. `visible_passwords` - Set this to true to always show passwords in clear text in listings.
 Otherwise passwords are masked using asterisks.
 This can be overridden with the `-s` flag.
+3. `encrypt_on` - Set this to true for the program to always encrypt the database after every action.
+This makes sure that the database is never sitting in the unencrypted form on the disk and increases the security.
-3. `list_order` - Ordering when using the `-a` option to view all listings.
+4. `list_order` - Ordering when using the `-a` option to view all listings.
 Supported fields are,
    * `id` - Uses the `ID` field.
    * `timestamp` - Uses the `Modified` timestamp field.
 Use this to show latest entries first.
    * `title` - Uses the `Title` field.
    * `username` - Uses the `User` field.

 	Always specify this configuration as `<field>,<order>`.
 Supported `<order>` values are `asc` and `desc`.
-4. `delimiter` - This modifies the delimiter string when printing a listing.
+5. `delimiter` - This modifies the delimiter string when printing a listing.
 Only one character is allowed.
-5. `color` - The foreground color of the text when printing listings.
+6. `color` - The foreground color of the text when printing listings.
-6. `bgcolor` - The background color of the text when printing listings.
+7. `bgcolor` - The background color of the text when printing listings.

 Visit this [gist](https://gist.github.com/abritinthebay/d80eb99b2726c83feb0d97eab95206c4) to see the supported color options.
 All color values must be in lower-case.